tomkerkhove/gdpr-with-azure/README.md

-# gdpr-with-azure
+# How to be GDPR compliant in Azure
-Scenarios on how to be GDPR compliant in Azure
+Scenarios on how you can use Microsoft Azure services to be GDPR compliant:

+- Make user information available on request